Egg Donation Risks: What To Consider

 Egg retrieval is relatively quick, typically lasting 15-20 minutes.
 While complications are rare, your doctor will discuss the potential side effects in more detail and take the appropriate steps to minimize them.
 For example, to lower the risk of infection, you’ll take an antibiotic following the egg retrieval procedure.

-Most donors experience some mild discomfort or cramping after the procedure, which typically resolves within a few days.
+Most donors experience mild discomfort or cramping after the procedure, which typically resolves within a few days.
 They can typically return to their normal routines within a day or two after the retrieval.

 Short-term risks and side effects